Xoraxer/ai-media-generation-service/README.md

 # AI Media Generation Service

 A production-ready full-stack application for AI image generation using the Replicate API.
-Built with modern technologies and enterprise-level architecture patterns.
+Built with modern technologies and enterprise-level architecture patterns for a Senior Backend Engineer assignment.

+## ⚠️ SECURITY NOTICE - DEMO PROJECT ONLY

+**This is a private demo project with committed `.env` files for easier testing and demonstration purposes.**

+🔴 **WARNING**: The `.env` files in this repository contain production database credentials and are committed to version control.
+This is **NEVER** recommended for real production applications but is done here to simplify setup for demo purposes.

+**Production services running on Render.com:**
+- PostgreSQL Database: `dpg-d23r5rnfte5s73bfrdhg-a.oregon-postgres.render.com`
+- Redis Cache: `red-ctsjhcq3esus73c0kp9g`

+**In a real production environment, you should:**
+- Never commit `.env` files to version control
+- Use environment variables set directly in your deployment platform
+- Use secrets management services
+- Rotate credentials regularly

 ## 🏗️ Architecture Overview

-This project demonstrates senior-level backend engineering with a complete full-stack implementation:
+This project demonstrates senior-level backend engineering with:

 - **FastAPI Backend**: Async API with job queue management
-- **React Frontend**: Modern SPA with TypeScript and Shadcn UI
+- **React Frontend**: Modern SPA with TypeScript and real-time updates
 - **Celery Workers**: Background processing for image generation
 - **Redis Queue**: Job queue and caching system
 - **PostgreSQL**: Persistent data storage with migrations